Khachig/Neovim/README.md

 common pitfalls of Lua, such as variable scoping issues, operator precedence ambiguity, lack of arity checks for function arguments, etc..

 ## Installation
-First, you'd have to have Packer installed for managing plugins.
+First, you have to have Packer installed for managing plugins.
 You can find installation instructions from [the github page](https://github.com/wbthomason/packer.nvim).
 Once you have that, you can clone this repository somewhere into your runtimepath and run `make`.

 After that, before launching Neovim, you should run: